December 5th, 2018

 More than 90% of the women tested so far got leak tight, when using our device.
 This is a remarkable feat, considering that volunteers belong to the most diffucult group of stress incontinent women, namely those who are signed up for and ready to risk sling surgery.
 Further, and just as remarkable : Our one-size-fits-all approach seems feasible.
 We will strengthen the statistics and include more test users in the coming two months.

 Please note, that all test persons in Clinical Trial 3 are recruited among the patients already in treatment at the Clinic for Urogynecology, Copenhagen University Hospital.
 We cannot sign up any via this website, sorry.

 November 9th, 2017

 All approvals are in place, all devices are manufactured, and we have now started Clinical Trial 3 at Copenhagen University Hospital.
-This study will focus on women who are signed up for sling surgery, so that we test together with those who have the worst cases.
+This study will focus on women who are signed up for sling surgery, so that test users are those who have the worst cases of incontinence.